Roadmap

 Legal innovation process

 I already had a privacy notice for my blog Blankpage, but I wanted to support it with a visual overview in the footer.
-First, I considered Swiss privacy icons, but they were both too complex visually and too superficial.
-So I included additional information, such as who handles the data and what users can do to manage their privacy, and added interactive elements.
+First, I considered Swiss privacy icons, but they were too complex visually and limited to what happens with data.
+So I included additional information, such as who handles the data and what users can do to manage their privacy.
 This is the story behind some of my legal design challenges.

 Privacy Notice